jhill1/SEPwC/source/Revision_control_7.inc.rst

 Now, it is prompting us for a passphrase.
 Since we are using computers that other people sometimes have access to, we want to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.
+Also note that nothing will appear as you type your password; it is working just keep typing and then press :kbd:`Enter`.

 .. code-block:: output